-Paul’s “advice” was for the Corinthians to finish what they began.
+Paul’s “advice” was for the Corinthians to finish what they had begun.
 The following information is practical “advice” and not a command.
 Giving should come from one’s inner incentive motivated by what Christ has done for him.

 It is to your advantage not only to be doing what you began and were desiring to do a year ago;

-It is to the Corinthian church’s advantage to complete their offering to the Jerusalem church that they began a year earlier.
-It is in their best interest to finish what they started.
-Their original purpose was to supply for the need in Jerusalem, but the Corinthians needed now to respond to the Jerusalem situation urgently.
+It was to the Corinthian church’s advantage to complete their offering to the Jerusalem church begun a year earlier.
+It was in their best interest to finish what they had started.
+Their original purpose had been to supply for the need in Jerusalem, but the Corinthians needed now to respond urgently to the Jerusalem situation.

 but now you also must complete the doing of it;

-The incompletion of doing what one started is not to finish a commitment.
-The Corinthian’s delay is an indication calls into question their initial willingness to give.
+The incompletion of doing what one started is to not finish a commitment.
+The Corinthians’ delay was an indication that called into question their initial willingness to give.
 Recognition of a need is not enough.

 that as there was a readiness [eagerness] to desire it,

-The Corinthians had a desire to contribute to the need in Jerusalem the previous year.
-The completion of their giving needs to be matched by their willingness to do it.
+The Corinthians had a desire the previous year to contribute to the need in Jerusalem.
+The completion of their giving needed to be matched by their willingness to do it.

 so there also may be a completion out of what you have.